Ross Thomson

-Ross Thomson (born 21 September 1987) is a former Scottish Conservative Party politician who was the Member of Parliament (MP) for Aberdeen South from June 2017 to November 2019.
-Thomson was the first Conservative MP elected for Aberdeen South since the 1992 general election.
+Ross Thomson (born 21 September 1987) is a former Scottish Conservative Party politician who was the Member of Parliament (MP) for Aberdeen South from 2017 to 2019.
+Thomson was the first Conservative MP elected for Aberdeen South since the 1992 general election, 25 years earlier.
 He was a Member of the Scottish Parliament (MSP) for the North East Scotland region from May 2016 until June 2017.
 He was elected to Aberdeen City Council in the 2012 local elections.

+He defected to Reform UK in 2025.

 Early life

 Thomson was born in Aberdeen and educated locally at Bridge of Don Academy.
 He studied Politics and International Relations at the University of Aberdeen, graduating with a first class MA (Hons) degree in 2009.

 Prior to entering politics, Thomson worked as a store trainer for department store Debenhams.